 What Is Investment Management?

 Investment management professionals manage financial portfolios and help clients achieve important financial goals.
-Clients include individuals or institutional investors, like corporations, insurance companies, pension funds or charities.
-Their financial portfolios include stocks, options, bonds, mutual funds, real estate, annuities and commodities.
+Clients include individuals or institutional investors, like corporations, insurance companies, pension funds, or charities.
+Their financial portfolios include stocks, options, bonds, mutual funds, real estate, annuities, and commodities.

 Investment managers work closely with their clients to develop and execute a short-term and long-term investment strategy based on market conditions and investors’ risk tolerance and personal goals.
 In terms of day-to-day duties, investment managers might:

-• Create investor profiles based on financial statement analysis, monetary objectives, risk appetite and other relevant information
+- Create investor profiles based on financial statement analysis, monetary objectives, risk appetite, and other relevant information

-• Propose suitable investments based on investor profiles
+- Propose suitable investments based on investor profiles

-• Evaluate publicly-traded stocks or companies
+- Evaluate publicly-traded stocks or companies

-• Recommend stocks to clients
+- Recommend stocks to clients

-• Optimize a multi-asset investor portfolio by executing timely stock trades, weighting assets and more
+- Optimize a multi-asset investor portfolio by executing timely stock trades, weighting assets, and more

-• Monitor client portfolios and calculate their Key Performance Indicators (KPIs)
+- Monitor client portfolios and calculate their Key Performance Indicators (KPIs)

-• Update and field questions from clients regarding all of the above
+- Update and field questions from clients regarding all of the above

 What Do Investment Management Jobs Pay?

-The median annual pay for financial managers was $131,710 per year in 2021, according to the U.S. Bureau of Labor Statistics.
-The top 10% of earners made a median annual pay of $208,000 — 4.5 times the median annual pay for all professions ($45,760).
+The median annual pay for financial managers was $156,100 in May 2023 according to the BLS.
+The top 10% of earners made a median annual salary of more than $239,200 nearly five times the median pay for all professions ($48,060).

 “Investment managers are very well paid, especially at the senior level,” says Shaun Martin, owner and CEO of Denver Home Buyer and an investment adviser based in Denver, Colorado.
 “In addition to a competitive salary, many investment managers also receive bonuses and other benefits, such as stock options.”